Shunyang2018/GNN_code/README.md

 ## ML Model for RT Prediction (2025)

-I developed and trained this model starting two years ago.
+I developed and trained this model from two years ago.
 Due to time constraints, I could not include:

 1. Masking pretraining for enhanced feature learning.
 2. Combining molecular descriptors with the GNN model for integrated predictions.